ajstensland/slyther/README.md

 # slyther
 Slyther is an encrypted peer-to-peer messaging platform written in Python.
 Slyther employs the [pycryptodome](https://github.com/Legrandin/pycryptodome) library for its cryptographical needs.

-Created as a project-based learning venture because I wanted to design a protocol and to learn how to use sockets and encryption.
+Created as a project-based learning venture because I wanted to design an application-layer protocol and learn how to use sockets and encryption.

+### Disclaimer
+I make no claims regarding the security of this program.
+While it is encrypted, I may have made some errors blatant to the average cryptanalyst.
+Pycryptodome may also have vulnerabilities I am unaware of. **Do not trust this program with anything remotely important.** No personal information, no credit cards, no SSNs.
+I am not responsible for damages incurred by the improper usage of slyther or slyther-server.

 ## Quickstart